 Author’s view on Sigiriya

 The author identifies the famous Sigiriya Damsels and cites as evidence a verse from Sigiri Graffiti.
-This is a clear example of how historians could fail to see the forest for the trees.

 While the basic emphasis of this book is on our history, the author has not forgotten the common people of that bygone era, their taste, and their ability to appreciate nature which made me reflect sadly on the present state of affairs especially the current taste evinced by our media.
 The influence of the Buddhist doctrine on the lives of our people as opposed to the role played by popular Buddhism later on in our society is also underscored in several places.